Hiflylabs/awesome-dbt/README.md

 - [How we set up our computers for working on dbt projects](https://discourse.getdbt.com/t/how-we-set-up-our-computers-for-working-on-dbt-projects/243) - Things I wish I would have known when started working with dbt.
 Tools and hacks to improve developing experience.
 - [fzf-dbt](https://github.com/Infused-Insight/fzf-dbt) - Search dbt models interactively from terminal.
 - [vscode-dbt-power-user](https://github.com/innoverio/vscode-dbt-power-user) - VSCode extension to give more clarity on model dependencies.
-- [dbt-toolkit](https://github.com/ramonvermeulen/dbt-toolkit) - Jetbrains IDE extension for dbt lineage and more.
+- [dbt-toolkit](https://github.com/ramonvermeulen/dbt-toolkit) - Jetbrains IDE plugin for dbt lineage and more.
 - [Your Essential dbt Project Checklist](https://discourse.getdbt.com/t/your-dbt-project-checklist/1377) - Checklist on items necessary for a successful dbt project.
 - [dbt Style Guide](https://github.com/dbt-labs/corp/blob/main/dbt_style_guide.md) - Developing styleguide often referred in PR templates.
 - [Clean your warehouse of old and deprecated models](https://discourse.getdbt.com/t/clean-your-warehouse-of-old-and-deprecated-models/1547) - Clean out warehouse models which are not existent in the project.